-At the peak of his career, John won the 1500 metres freestyle gold medal and two bronze medals.
+At the peak of his career, John won the 1500m freestyle gold medal and two bronze medals.
 It was during a new era of Australian dominance in Olympic swimming.

 John Konrads was born in Riga, Latvia in 1942.
 He arrived in Australia as a young boy in 1949 after several years in Germany.
 The Konrads family was part of a broad exodus of migrants in the wake of Nazi and Soviet occupation of the Baltic states in the years after the Second World War.